 healing tradition of Ayurveda:

-your skin to excessive dust, grime or pollution, twice-a-day cleansing
+skin to excessive dust, grime or pollution, twice-a-day cleansing

 is more than adequate for any skin type.
 Cleansing too often strips

 your skin of precious natural oils.
-Not cleansing
+Not cleansing regularly, particularly

 2. Choose a cleanser that is appropriate for your skin type.

-and damage skin over time.
+damage skin over time.
 A too-rich cleanser can clog pores, while

 a too-dry cleanser can irritate the skin.
 A cleanser for dry skin

 should contain nourishing herbs and oils.
 One for oily skin should

-include herbs that balance oil production and support
+include herbs that balance oil production and support clarity.
+Sensitive

-ingredients such as ground oats, lentils or chickpeas, complexion enhancing
+such as ground oats, lentils or chickpeas, complexion enhancing

-or clarifying herbs such as turmeric, Amalaki, Neem
+or clarifying herbs such as turmeric, Amalaki, Neem and sandalwood,

 3. Always cleanse with tepid water.
 Hot water dries and damages